End of slavery in France: Proclamation of the Abolition of Slavery in the French Colonies

-The abolition of slavery in France was enacted with the Decree abolishing Slavery of 27 April 1848.
+The abolition of slavery in France was enacted with the Decree of the Abolition of Slavery of April 27, 1848.

 In particular Martinique was the first French overseas territory in which the decree for the abolition of slavery actually came into force, on 23 May 1848.

 Gabon was founded as a settlement for emancipated slaves.

 Final abolition (1903) and subsequent events

 At about the same time, France started colonizing Africa and gained possession of much of West Africa by 1900.
 In 1905, the French abolished slavery in most of French West Africa.
 The French also attempted to abolish Tuareg slavery following the Kaocen Revolt.
 In the region of the Sahel, slavery has long persisted.

 The abolition wasn't strictly enforced.
 Several French territories kept practicing slavery until 1904 as was the case in Senegal or 1894 in French Sudan.

 Passed on 10 May 2001, the Taubira law officially acknowledges slavery and the Atlantic slave trade as a crime against humanity.
 10 May was chosen as the day dedicated to recognition of the crime of slavery.